uboslinux/ubos-docs/sphinx/users/faq.rst

 * You instruct your domain name registrar or name server to resolve your domain to your UBOS device.
 The exact details of this process depend on your registrar or name server, so we cannot describe this here.
 But in general, you set up an "A" record that points to the IP address of your UBOS device.
+This requires that your device's network interface can be reached over the public internet.

 Can I use UBOS without purchasing a domain name?
 ------------------------------------------------